belgianmobileid/doc/_OIDC/authentication.md

 ***Response***

-This is an response example containing all possible claims for a Belgian account
+This is an response example containing all possible claims for a Belgian account:

 ```http
 HTTP/1.1 200 OK